 I grew up in Cornwall where, like many boys of my age, I was inspired by Bernard Venables’ book ‘Mr Crabtree Goes Fishing’ to take up the sport.
 I fished on the moors for wild brown trout and when I moved to Scotland in my early twenties, I fished its lochs, rivers and streams.
 I’ve been fortunate enough to have fished in Norway and, more recently, in Bosnia.
 I now live in Oxfordshire and if I’m not at home, can be found fishing for trout and grayling in the heart of the Cotswolds.

-A horticulturalist by profession, I have a strong interest in the wider context of angling such as wildlife and conservation.
-For several years I have undertaken a monthly invertebrate survey on the Coln, reporting to the River Fly Partnership and Environment Agency.
+A horticulturist by profession, I have a strong interest in the wider context of angling such as wildlife and conservation.
+For several years I have undertaken a monthly invertebrate survey on the Coln and have just undertaken a course identifying invertebrates down to species level.

 My interest in fly-tying started when I was a young lad working in a fishing tackle shop but I didn’t take it up more seriously until around 6 years ago when I joined the Thames Valley Fly Dressers Guild.
-At the FDG I’ve made many friends and as well as having been invited to demonstrate at various events.
-Under the umbrella of the Guild I have tied at the Irish Fly Fair, the BFFI.
+Over the last year, I have been very fortunate to have tied at the Irish Fly Fair, the BFFI.
 The London Fly Fair, Sportfish and RHUGG Country Fair in Wales.
 That said, I am absolutely thrilled and honoured to be tying again at this years 9th Irish Fly Fair in Galway.
 Such a great show and the people are just amazing.